 Unlike the section above Haast-Paringa Cattle Track, the lower Moeraki is a very gentle paddle.
-This trip involves travel through the river, a lake, across the coast at low tide to a penguin colony, then back to the road via an excellent track.
+This trip involves travel through the river, a lake, a bush bash (or coastal walk at low tide)to a penguin colony, then back to the road via an excellent track.

-The coastal section is very subject to tide and sea conditions to be passable; the alternative to the 15 minute beach walk is a 1.5hr bush bash through some very thick west coast jungle!
+The coastal walk section is very subject to tide and sea conditions to be passable.
+If it isn’t obviously safe/easy, then prepare for the bush bash!; the alternative to the 15 minute beach walk is a 30min bush bash through some thick west coast jungle!
 As the trip involves a lake crossing, any wind can make for slow going, or rough conditions.

 A good tactic is to drop off all your gear by the Boulder Creek bridge, drive back to Monro Beach track car park, then hitch back to the start point.
 There’s plenty of traffic, so hitching shouldn’t take long.
 Walking the road isn’t recommended due to the small shoulders in places.